EmilsWebbod/react-use-serial-state/README.md

 # React Serial State

 React serial state that fixes the problem with async set state.
-Can be used normally with NoObject values, such as string, numbers and arrays.
 Uses the useReducer hooks to be sure the state that updates is correct with earlier setStates.

 ## Install